christensenacademy/christensen-academy/modules/html-basics/textpages/lists.md

   * subitem 2
 * Item 3

-When this happens, simply put the child list inside of one of the list items of the parent.
+When this happens, simply put the inner list inside of one of the list items of the outer list.
 ```html
 <ul>
   <li>Item 1</li>